akihikodaki/dts/test_plans/uni_pkt_test_plan.rst

 =====================================

 This case checked that whether IPv6 and L4 packet can be normally detected.
-Fortville did not detect whether packet contain ipv6 extension options, so L3 type will be shown as IPV6_EXT_UNKNOWN.
+Intel® Ethernet 700 Series did not detect whether packet contain ipv6 extension options, so L3 type will be shown as IPV6_EXT_UNKNOWN.
-Fortville will identify all unrecognized L4 packet as L4_NONFRAG.
+Intel® Ethernet 700 Series will identify all unrecognized L4 packet as L4_NONFRAG.
-Only Fortville can identify L4 fragment packet.
+Only Intel® Ethernet 700 Series can identify L4 fragment packet.

 Send IPv6 only packet and verify L2/L3/L4 corrected::